forever-efficient/fluffy-octo-spork/legal-assistant-n8n/CREDENTIALS_GUIDE.md

 1. Go to [supabase.com](https://supabase.com) and create project
 2. Go to **Settings** → **API**
 3. Copy **Project URL** and **service_role** key
-4. Run the SQL from `database-schema.sql` in SQL Editor
+4. Run the SQL from `create-correct-vector-function.sql` in SQL Editor

 ---